 - Operational semantics

 assigns meanings to

 programs by listing rules of

 inference that allow you to

 prove judgments by making

 derivations.

 - A derivation is a treestructured object made up of valid instances of inference rules.

-Philip R. Dick volume 5 of the councile stores of Philip K. Dick We Can Remember It For You Wholesale Astument conversite particular of our times
+Philip R. Dick We Can Remember It For You Wholesale

 We Need Something New

 - Some more powerful form of induction ... - With all the bells and whistles!

 Induction on the Structure of Derivations